The Gateway Arch: A World-Class Website for an International Icon

 Working Beneath the Metal

 Our web developers worked within the confines of Galaxy to reskin its interface and match the newly designed site.
-This allowed the “Buy Tickets” page to retain full functionality, deliver a visually cohesive experience and build user trust throughout the transaction journey.
+This allowed the “Buy Tickets” page to retain functionality, deliver a visually cohesive experience and build user trust throughout the transaction journey.
 From there, the Galaxy team was able to carry our vision through its third-party system.

 Explore the Gateway Arch